Knot Categorification from Mirror Symmetry, Part II: Lagrangians: homology from A-branes

+There are a few products that involve maps to $Y$ whose $J^0(y)$ does vanish, but $i'(A)$ and $n_a(A)$ do not vanish separately.
+The products of this form all amount to computing the coefficient of the second term on the right hand side of relation $\# 4$.

+In $Y_0$ the coefficient vanishes, as maps that contribute to it are forbidden.
+This makes relation $\#4$ a quadratic one, relating two products of pairs of algebra elements.

+In $Y$, the coefficient need not vanish, and indeed it is non-zero \cite{ADZ}.
+The associativity of the algebra on $Y$ then requires $T$-branes whose algebra satisfies $\#4$ to come equipped with a local system that enlarge their endomorphism algebra with dots, and supplements relations $\#1-4$ with those in $\#5-7$.

-It remains to prove that the assignment of equivariant degrees to algebra elements from section is correct.
+It remains to explain how the assignment of equivariant degrees to algebra elements follows from Floer theory on $Y$.
 We can do this by induction.
 Fix ${\cal C}$, corresponding to choice of $d$ bins at the bottom of the cylinder.
-Given an element ${\cal P}$ in \eqref{intp}, assume that the equations \eqref{Tdb1} and \eqref{equivda} hold for all ${\cal P}'<{\cal P}$, where the relation $``<"$ means that ${\cal P}$ can be obtained from ${\cal P}'$ by adding one bit.
+Given an element ${\cal P}$ in \eqref{intpT}, assume that the equations \eqref{Tdb1} and \eqref{equivda} hold for all ${\cal P}'<{\cal P}$, where the relation $``<"$ means that ${\cal P}$ can be obtained from ${\cal P}'$ by adding one bit.
 If ${\cal P}_{\textup{bit}}$ is the algebra element that differs from the identity by one of the bits in figure \ref{f_73aa}, than ${\cal P}'$ satisfies ${\cal P} = {\cal P}_{\textup{bit}}\cdot {\cal P}'$.
 We will now prove that \eqref{Tdb1} and \eqref{equivda} hold for ${\cal P}$ as well.